 Finally, since the card is set up to help you make good spending decisions, simply following the monthly tasks the card rewards you by helping you improve your credit score in addition to earning bonuses.

 Although the Vital credit card offers some pretty high potential rewards, there are quite a few hoops to jump through to get.

 First, you have to essentially become a salesperson for Vital to earn a meaningful amount of monthly cash.
 The company is quick to point out that it’s not a pyramid scheme or multi-level marketing company because it doesn’t require its affiliates to purchase any inventory to earn money.
 But the fact still stands that to see good rewards, you’ll have to convince your friends to sign up.

 Second, you’ll only qualify for higher rewards rates if you can beat the rest of the competition.
 And when it comes to your monthly budgets, that’s not something you want to play with.
 And if you don’t spend at least $250 in a month, you won’t earn that months rewards.
 You’ll always earn at least 1% cash back on your purchases, though, which is an average rewards rate on a no annual fee credit card.

 Finally, there’s a lot that’s still unknown.
 The card is still in pre-launch stage, so there isn’t much information available about how it will operate or what its rates will be.
 In the meantime, it doesn’t hurt to join the waiting list on vitalcard.com to get early access.

 How It Compares to Similar Cards

-For free cards, their cash rewards rates tend to fall between 1% and 2% cash back—the Freedom Unlimited gives you 1.5%—on most purchases, with some categories, such as dining out, gas, or groceries netting a slightly higher cash back rate depending on the card.
+For cards with no annual fee, their cash rewards rates tend to fall between 1% and 3% cash back on most purchases, with some categories, such as dining out, gas, or groceries netting a slightly higher cash back rate depending on the card.